mortezakowkabi/jcb-persian-documentation/007-Admin-Views.md

 4. Enable **Add New Button** if you want to allow new child entries from within the parent view.

 > **Tip:**
-> Make sure the database relationships match — the child table should store the parent’s ID.
+> Make sure the database relationships match — the child table should store the parent's ID.

 ---